daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 }
 ~~~

 This class needs access to each of the two portal objects so it can communicate when the player presses the left or right mouse button to place a portal.
-We're requesting the `PortalPair` object (storing it in the `portals` variable), which contains references to thw two individual portals.
+We're requesting the `PortalPair` object (storing it in the `portals` variable), which contains references to the two individual portals.
 We'll need a `LayerMask` (aptly named `layerMask`) to tell the physics engine which layers we want to be considered or ignored during the raycast.
 We'll also reference a new `Crosshair` object, which is a UI element placed in the scene so a) we can see where the centre of the screen is, and b) we can see which of the two portals are active.
 Finally, we'll reference the `CameraMove` object attached to the player so that we use the player's `targetRotation` instead of its current rotation when shooting portals - that will cover the edge case in which a player exits a portal and shoots another one while their rotation is being reoriented.
 We don't want portals to be placed strangely because of that.

 ~~~csharp
 private void Update()